JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 #### Concision

+"Concise is nice"
+ - Goal of making code as short as possible
+ - From the classic Strunk and White English writing guide:
+     > A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts
+ - Concise code means that more information will fit in your brain's fixed-size working set

 Many particular low-level points were already covered in the [FPSE Style Guide](../style-guide.md), here is a review:

   - **Combinize**: replace `let rec` with `map`s, `fold`s and the like